Maarham/UPenn_500_Proj/README.md

 Install all of the required packages using pip: `pip install -r requirements.txt`

-Once complete, change the project-ID in the first cell in `download_data.ipyn` and then run the panels to download the data into the `/data` directory.
+Once complete, change the project-ID in the first cell in `download_data.ipynb` and then run the panels to download the data into the `/data` directory.

 ## Fire Dataset